Pro organizers say these are the 5 must-haves for small entryways

 Don't forget personal touches, from framed artwork and photographs to sentimental trinkets and plants.
 These will create a welcoming and homely atmosphere; after all, decorating isn't about creating a show home.

-Another practical tip for everyday life is to add a table or floor lamp set on a timer to come on as you come home, or one with a switch that you can simply step on.
+Another practical tip for everyday life is to add a table or floor lamp set on a timer to come on as you come home or one with a switch that you can simply step on.
 This will help you see what you're doing as you triple-check you have your cell phone before you leave.

 Sign up to the Homes & Gardens newsletter

-Millie Hurst is the Solved Section Editor at Homes & Gardens.
-She has six years of experience in digital journalism, having previously worked as Senior SEO Editor at News UK in London and New York.
-She then gained experience writing for women's magazines before joining Future PLC in January 2021.
-Millie has written for an array of homes brands including Livingetc and Real Homes and was formerly Senior Content Editor at Ideal Home before taking on the position of Section Editor with Homes & Gardens.
+Millie Hurst is a freelance lifestyle writer with over six years of experience in digital journalism.
+Having previously worked as Solved Section Editor at Homes & Gardens and Senior SEO Editor at News UK in London and New York, Millie has written for an array of homes brands including Livingetc and Real Homes and was formerly Senior Content Editor at Ideal Home.
 She has written and edited countless features on home organization, decluttering and interior design and always hopes to inspire readers with new ways to enjoy their homes.
-She lives in Sheffield, South Yorkshire and loves to weave nature-inspired decor and nods to time spent in Italy into her own home.
+She lives in Sheffield, South Yorkshire, and loves to weave nature-inspired decor and nods to time spent in Italy into her own home.

 -